tasmota/docs/docs/Scripting-Language.md

 ## Features

-- Up to 50 variables (45 numeric and 5 strings - this may be changed by setting a compilation `#define` directive)
+- number of variables limited by available RAM only
 - Freely definable variable names (all variable names are intentionally _**case sensitive**_)
 - Nested if,then,else up to a level of 8
 - Math operators  `+`,`-`,`*`,`/`,`%`,`&`,`|`,`^`,`<<`,`>>`